 The peak can be hiked in the snow, but you should be able to judge avalanche conditions and go with a partner who can recover your body, if needed.
 Since I was new to the snow I waited until the thaw to attempt this peak.

 The trail was pretty average for Alaska.
 At the parking lot you are already above the treeline, so the terrain is mostly tundra.
 The trail up the valley is heavily traveled though, so after a rain it can get muddy.

 Following the valley as far as it goes puts you on a saddle between two peaks: Mt.
-Gordon Lyon to the west and Rendezvous to the east.
+Gordon Lyon to the west and Rendezvous Peak to the east.
 The same route is good for both peaks, and in the past they have been done on the same day (not by me).
 Since this was my first peak in Alaska I decided to stick with this peak to start.

 With the pressure off, it was time to switch over to HF.
 For equipment I brought my Yaesu 817 ND, linked dipole, and MFJ fiberglass mast.
 The wind was picking up dramatically and tangling the lines of the dipole pretty badly.
 The mast itself was getting worked loose as gusts of wind wiggled it back and forth, making things even more difficult.
-And worst of all . . . no contacts.

 Also, there are a lot of stations between those two points on the map.
 Iowa, Illinois, Michigan, and other midwest states regularly answered my calls.
 Contacts more “local” to me were even more abundant; on the 40 M band the whole west coast was accessible, with over 50,000,000 people (and a lot of hams).

-From Anchorage, Alaska to Seattle, Washington (the closest of the lower-48) is already a jump of about 2,000 miles, and between those points lies the Canadian Province of British Columbia – one of the sparser populated provinces in an overall sparsely populated country.
+From Anchorage, Alaska to Seattle, Washington (the closest of the lower-48) is already a jump of about 2,000 miles, and the only thing between those points is British Columbia – one of the lesser-populated provinces in an overall sparsely populated Canada.

 In the end it was not meant to be.
 Perhaps the bands were closed that day or I picked a bad time of day, but HF was not my friend on that activation.
 I still managed to get the peak active by VHF, but it set in motion the realization that my techniques were going to have to change if I was going to work HF QRP from Alaska.